 The emoluments of the members of the Management Control Committee are determined by the Shareholders' Meeting on a fixed basis and in equal measure per capita, but with a special increase for the office of Chairman of the Committee itself.
 The Articles of Association also provide for the payment of an attendance allowance for each meeting of the Board of Directors, the Management Control Committee and any other Committee established by the Board of Directors of which they are members.
 There are no variable or performance-related remuneration components or forms of remuneration based on financial instruments.
 As far as the Directors are concerned, insurance cover is provided for their third-party liability.

 The components of the Remuneration

-The New MBO Plan
+The MBO Plan

-The incentive system adopted involves:
+The incentive scheme adopted provides for:

 - four performance scenarios:

 - insufficient overall performance and consequently a zero premium level;